($1,105) Movers From Washington DC, MD to Charleston, WV

 When is the best time to move from Washington DC to Charleston?

-The best time to move from Washington DC to Charleston is during the transitional seasons of spring or fall, considering the summer highs of 86ºF and the winter lows of 24ºF in Charleston.
+The best time to move from Washington DC to Charleston is during the spring or fall.
+These seasons offer milder weather and avoid higher moving costs during the peak moving season in Washington DC.

 When is the cheapest time to move from Washington DC to Charleston?